tylerault/flashdetect/README.md

 ### Small:
 If you're not sure whether a browser supports Flash, you don't want to load a 10k+ (minified!) script just to find out.
 What's more, we use Flash in different ways than we used to: mostly for [polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills) and enhancements like [ZeroClipboard](https://github.com/zeroclipboard/ZeroClipboard).
 These libraries tend to come with their own streamlined embedding code, and you may not want to load the polyfill unless you know it's supported.

+Only the vital bits of SWFObject's original method are retained.
+The 'release' number is gone, and repeated references are abstracted to variables for more optimal minification.

 The minified version of this script is about 800 bytes.